 Good to know - Pearl Harbor Memorial Information

 The five historical monument sites in Pearl Harbor can be visited within a full or half day.
-Depending on one's own historical interest, it takes between one and three hours at each of the monuments and the museums.
+Depending on your historical interest, it takes between one and three hours at each of the monuments and the museums.

-- Visitors who wish to visit all five memorials should use the Passport to Pearl Harbor acquire.
+- Visitors who wish to visit all five memorials should use the Passport to Pearl Harbor.
 This allows access to all sites.
 (Arizona Audio Narration, Missouri Battleship, Bowfin Submarine, Aviation Museum, Oklahoma Memorial, Visitors Center, Multiple Audio Tours, Ford Island).